Strategic Ranking: Model and equilibrium

 \subsection{Model}

-Informally, our model has \textit{applicants} and a single \textit{school}.
-Each applicant has an (unobserved) skill level, and so a pre-effort \textit{rank}.
-Applicants each choose an effort level, resulting in a post-effort score and thus post-effort rank.
-The school determines rewards for each post-effort rank level, thus affecting applicant incentives to choose their effort.
-Formally, our model is as follows.

 \parbold{Applicants} There is a unit mass of \textit{applicants}, indexed by an observed index $\omega \in [0,1]$ distributed uniformly.\footnote{The index $\omega$ should be interpreted as each applicant's ``name,'' uncorrelated with skill, used solely for tie-breaking.} Each applicant has a latent (unobserved) skill level represented by some measurable function of $\omega$.
-We assume that {the distribution of the skills} has no atoms\footnote{That is, with probability one, there are no two applicants with the same skill level.} and that the CDF of this distribution is strictly increasing.\footnote{That is, the support of the skill distribution has no gap, so that given two applicants with different skills, the probability of finding an applicant with skill in between these two is always non-zero.} Using the CDF to map the skill of an applicant to a rank in~$[0,1]$, each applicant gets an (unobserved) rank $\theta_\pre =\theta_\pre(\omega)$ which by our assumption on the CDF is again uniformly distributed in $[0, 1]$ (the higher the rank the better).
-With this setup, the skill of an applicant with rank $\theta_\pre$ can be written as $f(\theta_\pre)$ where $f$ is a strictly increasing, continuous function. {It will be notationally convenient to label applicants by their rank $\theta_\pre$, even though the reader should keep in mind that in contrast to $\omega$, $\theta_\pre(\omega)$ is assumed to be unobservable.}
+We assume that {the distribution of the skills} has no atoms and that the CDF of this distribution is strictly increasing.
+Using the CDF to map the skill of an applicant to a rank in~$[0,1]$, each applicant gets an (unobserved) rank $\theta_\pre =\theta_\pre(\omega)$ which by our assumption on the CDF is again uniformly distributed in $[0, 1]$ (the higher the rank the better).
+With this setup, the skill of an applicant with rank $\theta_\pre$ can be written as $f(\theta_\pre)$ where $f$ is a strictly increasing, continuous function. {It will be notationally convenient to label applicants by their rank $\theta_\pre$, though the reader should note that in contrast to $\omega$, $\theta_\pre(\omega)$ is assumed to be unobservable.}